EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/processing_algorithms/raster_miscellaneous/edit_raster_source_band_properties.rst

     	Argument type:	string
     	Acceptable values:
     		- String value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     wavelengths: Center wavelength values (optional)
     	Argument type:	string
     	Acceptable values:
     		- String value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     fwhms: Full width at half maximum (FWHM) values (optional) Argument type:	string
     	Acceptable values:
     		- String value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     badBandMultipliers: Bad band multipliers (optional)
     	Argument type:	string
     	Acceptable values:
     		- String value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     startTimes: Start times (optional)
     	Argument type:	string
     	Acceptable values:
     		- String value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     endTimes: End times (optional)
     	Argument type:	string
     	Acceptable values:
     		- String value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     offsets: Offsets (optional)
     	Argument type:	string
     	Acceptable values:
     		- String value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     scales: Scales (optional)
     	Argument type:	string
     	Acceptable values:
     		- String value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     noDataValues: No data values (optional)
     	Argument type:	string
     	Acceptable values:
     		- String value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression

     ----------------
     Outputs